Connect with others who understand.

 10. Eye Injuries

 Injury or trauma to the eye can also cause macular edema.
 Common causes of eye injuries include falling or playing sports.
 Commotio retinae, or Berlin’s edema, is caused by retinal damage from trauma.
 It can affect your macula or the outer edges of your retina.
-Be sure to talk to your eye specialist if you were recently hit in the eye and are experiencing vision changes.
+Be sure to talk with your eye specialist if you were recently hit in the eye and notice vision changes.

 Talk to Your Doctor About Macular Edema

-If you have diabetes and you’re experiencing new changes in your vision or signs of macular edema, talk with your diabetes care team.
+If you have diabetes and are experiencing new changes in your vision or signs of macular edema, talk with your diabetes care team.
 They can refer you to an ophthalmologist (a physician who specializes in eye diseases) to diagnose and treat you.
-If you’re diagnosed with macular edema, your treatment plan will be based on what’s causing your macular edema and how severe your symptoms are.

 References